marcglasberg/weak_map/README.md

 **Notes:**

-1. If you add a number, a boolean, a String, or a const type to the map, it will act like a regular map, because these types are never garbage-collected.
+1. If you use null, a number, a boolean, a String, or a const type as the map key, it will act like a regular map, because these types are never garbage-collected.
 All other types of object may be garbage-collected.